lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 How to launch
 -------------

-To launch Qtransmission go to menu -> Internet -> Qtransmission bittorent client or run
+To launch Qtransmission go to menu :menuselection:`Internet --> Qtransmission` bittorent client or run

 .. code::

    transmission-qt

 from the terminal.